cerner/ccl-testing/ccl-maven-plugin/doc/CONFIGURATIONOPTIONS.md

 - (string) Specifies the target HNAM domain.
  - optional (see [caveat]).

+## keyFile
+- (string) The full path to an SSH private key file using "/" for the path delimiter.
+ - since 3.3
+ - optional
+ - If specified, SSH private key authentication will be used to access the remote host.
+ - The configured host password (via hostCredentialsId or hostPassword) will be used as a passphrase.
+ - The public key file must reside in the same directory and have the same name with a .pub extension.

 ## hostCredentialsId
 - (string) Specifies a server id defining credentials for the remote host.
  - The preferred method for specifying host credentials